 Experience seamless collaboration and exceptional results.

-To run the browser in lambda we need at least 2 GB of RAM and a timeout of 3 minutes for the function to run because it needs to open a browser and perform the automation the default 3 seconds wound budge.
-So go to the configuration tab under the same lambda function.
+Headless Chromium requires sufficient memory and startup time.
+Allocating at least 2 GB RAM and extending the timeout ensures stable browser initialization and execution within Lambda’s runtime limits for the function to run because it needs to open a browser and perform the automation, the default 3 seconds would not budge.
+So, go to the configuration tab under the same lambda function.

 After the configuration, it should look like this:

-Serverless Puppeteer automation with layers provides a powerful, scalable, and cost-effective solution for web scraping, testing, and other automation tasks.
+Puppeteer on AWS Lambda is a strong choice for browser-based automation when workloads are event-driven, execution is short-lived, and infrastructure management needs to stay minimal.
+With correct layering, configuration, and execution limits, it delivers scalable headless automation without long-running servers for web scraping, testing, and other automation tasks.
 By mastering AWS Lambda and Puppeteer integration, developers can create efficient and scalable web automation workflows.
 Whether you're scraping data, generating reports, or running automated tests, Puppeteer on AWS Lambda provides a flexible and powerful solution.

 Ready to get started?
 Set up your first serverless Puppeteer function today and unlock the potential of scalable web automation!